 Success in anything requires commitment, perseverance, patience, and the belief that you will be able to surmount any obstacles lying in your path.
 Yes, there are times when catastrophic outside forces or intense pressures may stop you in your tracks.
 After twenty years of working for myself, and scraping by through tough times, I can say with absolute conviction that if you stick to your guns you can make anything work.

 The moment doubt creeps into your outlook, you will begin second-guessing every decision you make.
 You'll begin focusing on every single potential negative you can manufacture to support your fears.
 And obstacles will begin materializing out of thin air.
 Sooner or later those obstacles will become walls.
 Walls without doorways.
+And, trust me, this pattern is the sole reason 99% of small businesses fail.

 I didn't go from self-employment to creating a viable web design company because I "wanted it to work".
 I committed myself to making it work and, with time, built a business that was capable of sustaining itself.